PrismarineJS/mineflayer/docs/api.md

 This function returns a `Promise`, with `void` as its argument once the server has acknowledged the close.

 Close the `window`.
 On 1.16.5 and below the server only learns which inventory slots the window changed on its next tick, so await this before anything else (a command, another player) touches those slots.
+A `null` window (`bot.currentWindow` after the window closed on its own) is a no-op.

 #### bot.transfer(options)